-This parameter helps in making pointed range for out of the range values in the plot.
+This parameter helps in making a pointed range for out-of-the-range values in the plot.

 This parameter helps us annotate or label the Colorbar.
 This ultimately tells us about what Colorbar actually represents.

-This helps us in producing custom label of the Colorbar.
+This helps us in producing custom labels for the Colorbar.

-On completion of Program it returns a Colorbar as requested by user.
+On completion of the Program, it returns a Colorbar as requested by the user.

-As if now we have covered all the theory associated with the Matplotlib Colorbar.
+As if now we have covered all the theories associated with the Matplotlib Colorbar.
 In this section, we will be looking at how this function works and how it helps us achieve our desired output.
-We will start with an elementary level example and gradually move our way to more complicated examples.
+We will start with an elementary-level example and gradually move our way to more complicated examples.